-For each of these topics, the good practices are also complemented by a non-exhaustive list of the supervisory tools currently used in IOSCO jurisdictions to address the issues under discussion, which may serve as examples to other regulators in adapting the good practices in their respective jurisdictions.
+Multinational Exchange Groups.
+For each of these topics, the good practices are complemented by a non-exhaustive list of regulatory and supervisory tools currently used in IOSCO jurisdictions to address the issues under discussion, which may serve as examples to other regulators in adapting the good practices in their respective jurisdictions.
 However, these "toolkits" are examples only and do not exhaust the way the proposed good practices can be implemented in each jurisdiction.